GuidesMoney Tips

 1. Create a budget spreadsheet or use a budgeting app

 I’m tempted to type “duh” because this is an obvious step right?
-There’s no way to have a budget without actually creating “the place” you’ll detail your income and expenses.
+There’s no way to have a budget without actually creating “the place” where you’ll detail your income and expenses.
 Choose a tool that’s easy to use and accessible.
-Some people run from the very idea of spreadsheets but a tool that has rows and columns where data can be arranged is just fine.
-I’ll advise you don’t use a pen and paper for this because the day it goes missing, you’ll have to start over.
+Some people run from the very idea of spreadsheets, but a tool with rows and columns to arrange data is just fine.
+I’ll advise you not to use a pen and paper for this because the day it goes missing, you’ll have to start over.
+Better still, we have created a simple workbook you can use for your budgeting needs.

 2. List and calculate all your (net) income